 The development of high-performance parallel programs for scientific applications is often very complicated.
-The effect of the algorithm choice on memory access costs and David E. Bernholdt Oak Ridge National Laboratory bernholdte@ornl.gov

-Robert Harrison Pacific Northwest National Laboratory Robert.Harrison@pnl.gov communication overhead are often very complex.
+The effect of the algorithm choice on memory access costs and communication overhead are often very complex.
 Currently, available tools for software development and performance optimization do not provide adequate support to the developers of high-performance scientific applications.
 Often, the time to develop an efficient parallel program for a computational model is the limiting factor in the rate of progress of the science.
 Therefore, approaches to automated synthesis of high-performance parallel programs from highlevel specifications are very attractive.
 In general, automatic program synthesis is an intractable problem.
-However, for specific domains, this is feasible, as is being demonstrated by the SPIRAL project [21] for the domain of signal processing.
+However, for specific domains, this is feasible, as is being demonstrated by the SPIRAL project [23] for the domain of signal processing.